satanTime/ngrx-entity-relationship/README.md

 `relatedEntity(selector, keyId, keyValue, ...relationships)` is a relationship function that defines a relationship based on data in its parent entity.

-`selector` is a selector that works with the related entity.
+`selector` is a selector that works with a related entity.

 `keyId` is a field in the parent entity that points to the related entity.
 (User.companyId -> Company.id)